romagny13/spa_command/README.md

 - scope : by default is "body".
 Could be change by selector (example "#mydiv") or with the html element
 - eventAttribute : by default "data-event"
-- context : allow to change the context of command
+- context : allow to change the context of the command
 - except : allow to ignore elements
 - extra : allow to pass extra data